-In this episode of The Healthcare Theory, we’re joined by Iain MacLeod, co-founder of Aldatu Biosciences, to explore their groundbreaking work in diagnostics for HIV, viral hemorrhagic fevers, and emerging diseases.
+In this episode, we’re joined by Iain MacLeod, co-founder of Aldatu Biosciences, to explore their groundbreaking work in diagnostics for HIV, viral hemorrhagic fevers, and emerging diseases.
+Aldatu was among the first to rapidly develop COVID-19 testing during the early days of the pandemic, showcasing how their innovative mRna diagnostics can be adapted quickly to respond to global health crises.

 Aldatu addresses the global challenge of affordable and accessible drug-resistance testing, focusing on resource-limited settings.
-Iain shares insights on the innovative Panda technology, which enables rapid and accurate detection of resistant strains even in the most variable viruses.
-We discuss the journey of developing diagnostics like COVID-19 tests, the role of public benefit corporations in social impact, and navigating global healthcare markets.
-Don’t miss this in-depth discussion on transforming healthcare through innovation in diagnostics.
+Iain shares insights on the innovative PANDAA technology, which enables rapid and accurate detection of resistant strains even in highly variable viruses.
+He also explains how this technology can be flexibly repurposed for new pathogens, making it a vital tool for pandemic preparedness.
+We discuss the journey of creating adaptable diagnostics, the role of public benefit corporations in driving social impact, and the challenges of navigating global healthcare markets.
+Don’t miss this in-depth discussion on how Aldatu is transforming healthcare through innovation in diagnostics.

 Timestamps: